panoramicdata/LogicMonitor.Cli/README.md

 ## Installation instructions
 To install the template, use:
-> dotnet new -i LogicMonitor.Cli
+> dotnet new install LogicMonitor.Cli

 To create a new project using the template, use:
 > dotnet new LogicMonitor